codezenashish/javascript-challenges-2025/README.md

 ## 📚 About This Repository

 Welcome to my JavaScript Practice Journey!
 This repository is a collection of daily coding challenges and solutions, designed to strengthen JavaScript fundamentals and problem-solving skills.
-What makes this journey unique is that all the code is written and pushed using a Redmi 5A phone, proving that you don't need fancy equipment to learn programming!
+What makes this journey unique is that all the code is written and pushed to learn programming!

 ## 🎯 Purpose